Lewisdev94/cryptobase/README.md

 - Switchable currencies

 ## Implemented Updates
+- Media queries added for desktop site (25/01/2022)
+- Added fade out effect as carousel slides out and in (25/01/2022)
+- Corrected some focus states and tabbing issues for accessibility (25/01/2022)
 - Link to portfolio opens in new tab (24/01/2022)
 - Favicons added (24/01/2022)
 - Coin table is now tabbable (24/01/2022)